modesttree/Projeny/README.md

     DefaultProject: AllMovers

     PathVars:
+        # This setting is required
+        # This will determine where projeny looks for the unity projects
+        UnityProjectsDir: '[ConfigDir]/UnityProjects'

         # This setting is necessary for many different Projeny operations
         # so that Projeny knows how to run Unity.
 By default it will
         # guess the following path